Salif Diao: Liverpool

-He was signed by former Liverpool manager Gérard Houllier from French club CS Sedan Ardennes for £5 million (€7.5m) just before the 2002 World Cup in South Korea and Japan.
-He helped Senegal reach the quarter finals, most notably in scoring a memorable goal against Denmark in the first round, although he was subsequently red-carded.
+He was signed by former Liverpool manager Gérard Houllier from French club Sedan for £5 million (€7.5m) just before the 2002 World Cup in South Korea and Japan.
+He helped Senegal reach the quarter-finals, most notably in scoring a memorable goal against Denmark in the first round, although he was subsequently red-carded.

-At the club, he tended to be used out of position by Houllier, often played at centre back or full back and as a result never had the chance to demonstrate whether he was capable of playing a central midfield role for the club, although the evidence did suggest he was somewhat out of his depth.
+At the club, he tended to be used out of position by Houllier, often played at centre back or full back, and as a result never had the chance to demonstrate whether he was capable of playing a central midfield role for the club, although the evidence did suggest he was somewhat out of his depth.
 His first Liverpool goal came against Spartak Moscow in the Champions League.
 He scored a total of three goals, only one coming in the league, in a 1–0 win at Leeds United in October 2002.
 He was left out of Liverpool's squad for the victorious 2003 Football League Cup Final despite playing often in the earlier rounds, including the semi-final first leg against Sheffield United.

-Diao was played in his correct position by Rafa Benítez but several poor displays saw him displaced by Xabi Alonso notably after a 4–2 win at Fulham.
-Liverpool were 2–0 down when Diao was substituted, he had been at fault for one of the goals Fulham scored whilst attempting a bizarre back heel.
-Despite not having featured for months Diao was present in Istanbul when Liverpool won the Champions League in 2005.
+Diao was played in his correct position by Rafa Benítez, but several poor displays saw him displaced by Xabi Alonso, notably after a 4–2 win at Fulham.
+Liverpool were 2–0 down when Diao was substituted; he had been at fault for one of the goals Fulham scored whilst attempting a bizarre back heel.
+Despite not having featured for months, Diao was present in Istanbul when Liverpool won the Champions League in 2005.
 He appeared only once in the campaign, coming on as a substitute away at Olympiacos in the group stage.
-It was during the 2004–05 season that Diao scored his last Liverpool goal against Millwall in the League Cup, and he played his last game for Liverpool at Norwich City in January 2005.
+It was during the 2004–05 season that Diao scored his last Liverpool goal against Millwall in the League Cup; he played his last game for Liverpool at Norwich City in January 2005.

-In January 2005 Birmingham City took Diao, who had struggled to make Liverpool's first team, on loan for the rest of the season but he had his spell at Birmingham ended by injury almost immediately.
-The arrival of Rafael Benítez and defensive midfielder Mohamed Sissoko, signalled the end of his Liverpool career.
-Althougu Sissoko was branded the "new Vieira" by Benítez, Diao had received this same tag from Houllier upon his arrival at Liverpool.
+In January 2005, Birmingham City took Diao, who had struggled to make Liverpool's first team, on loan for the rest of the season, but he had his spell at Birmingham ended by injury almost immediately.
+The arrival of Rafael Benítez and defensive midfielder Mohamed Sissoko signalled the end of his Liverpool career.
+Although Sissoko was branded the "new Vieira" by Benítez, Diao had received this same tag from Houllier upon his arrival at Liverpool.

 Diao was not issued a squad number by Liverpool for the 2005–06 season, with his number 15 being given to new signing Peter Crouch.
-He joined Portsmouth in August 2005 on a season long loan but spent much of the season out injured.
-At the end of the season Pompey manager Harry Redknapp decided not to take up the option to sign him permanently because of his injury-proneness.
-In July 2006 Diao was taken on trial by Premiership side Charlton Athletic.
+He joined Portsmouth in August 2005 on a season-long loan, but spent much of the season out injured.
+At the end of the season, Pompey manager Harry Redknapp decided not to take up the option to sign him permanently because of his injury-proneness.
+In July 2006, Diao was taken on trial by Premiership side Charlton Athletic.
 He failed a medical at the club, thus ending his chances of signing.